 3 pages of discussion and i'm still the only one to vote no :(

-One of the main drawbacks of the anime is their inability (or unwillingness, maybe both?)
+One of the major drawbacks of the anime is their inability (or unwillingness, maybe both?)
 To address their problems, instead choosing to cover them up with a fresh coat of paint (in this case, new characters).
 By changing characters each time, it's fallen into another stale formula: Something they've tried to avoid to begin with!

 I voted no because as someone else said, it feels like the writers often replace characters to avoid having to develop them.
 They like to gloss over the issues instead of working on fixing them in my opinion, and it's disappointing when a character I like leaves the show.
 I just think that the writers should try harder to make every character fantastic.